mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 The author may gripe about splitting the changelist because it's a tedious task.
 Ease their burden by identifying logical boundaries for the split.
 The easiest case is when the changelist touches multiple files independently.
 In that case, they can just split the changelist into smaller sets of files.
 In harder cases, find the functions or classes at the lowest layer of abstraction.
 Ask the author to move these to a separate changelist, then circle back to the rest of the code after the first changelist is merged in.

-When the code quality is low, *vigorously* implore the author to split the changelist.
+When the code quality is low,  request a split *emphatically*.
 The difficulty of reviewing bad code grows exponentially with size.
 You're much better off auditing a couple of sloppy 300-line changelists than a single 600-line abomination.

 ## Offer sincere praise

 Most reviewers focus only on what's *wrong* with the code, but reviews are a valuable opportunity to reinforce positive behaviors.

 For example, imagine you're reviewing for an author who struggles to write documentation, and you come across a clear, concise function comment.
 Let them know they nailed it.
-They'll improve faster if you tell them when they're getting it right instead of just waiting to ding them when they screw up.
+They'll improve faster if you tell them when they got it right instead of just waiting to ding them when they screw up.

 {% include image.html file="mma.png" alt="Sincere praise at an MMA match" max_width="650px"  img_link=true %}